 All children in EYFS have daily, targeted Phonics sessions, and teaching links closely with a range of phonetically-decodable books for children to use both in and outside of school.

 Children’s progress is regularly assessed throughout the Phonics session.
 Teachers will measure how confident children are at recalling different sounds and letters, and also how well they can apply learning in a written context.
 In both individual and guided Reading sessions, teachers will assess whether children are reading the sounds with increased fluency.

-Children are also involved in a statutory Phonics assessment.
-During the Summer term of Year 1, children’s phonic knowledge is assessed using the national phonics screening check.
-During this assessment, children work individually alongside a member of staff with whom they are familiar.
-They are required to segment and blend a range of ‘real’ and ‘alien’ words.
-Children will already be familiar with this kind of activity from their daily phonics sessions.
-Results of this screening check are shared with parents in the child’s Summer report and additional support will continue to be in place for those children who have struggled to meet the requirements of the check.
-For those children who are not yet secure in their phonic knowledge, a re-check is administered in the Summer term of Year 2.
-We will also use the KS1 Reading test as an indicator of the success of our Phonics scheme as this will, amongst other areas, reflect the fluency and understanding of our children’s reading.
+During the summer term, Year 1 children will also be assessed using the national phonics screening check.
+They will work individually alongside a member of staff to segment and blend a range of ‘real’ and ‘alien’ words.
+Results will be shared with parents in the child’s Summer report and additional support will be provided with those children who have not met the requirements.
+We will also measure the success of our Phonics scheme using a KS1 Reading test, to reflect the fluency and understanding of children’s reading.

 “Pupils read regularly and in a range of contexts.”